-Although the Major Professor plays the lead role in providing guidance, students should also regularly consult with the Graduate Program Coordinator and a Graduate Advisor and report on their academic progress.
+Although the Major Professor plays the lead role in providing guidance, students should also regularly consult with the Graduate Program Coordinator and their Graduate Advisor and report on their academic progress.
+Should a student need to change their Major Professor during their studies, they should first consult with their Graduate Advisor.
+If a Major Professor believes a student should change to a different Major Professor, they should first consult with the GGG Chair or Lead Graduate Advisor.